-Tourists usually start from the Sherpa monasteries and follow the route along the mesmerizing view of the glaciers and the lakes flowing beside the mountain.
-The way along the Everest base camp trek is inundated with scenic beauty and a plethora of divine views of nature.
+Tourists usually start from the Sherpa monasteries and follow the route along with the mesmerizing view of the glaciers and the lakes flowing beside the mountain.
+The way along the Everest base camp tour is inundated with scenic beauty and a plethora of perfect views of nature.
 So for nature photographers, Everest trekking is the best adventure to embark on in Nepal owing to it being a paradise for all the nature lovers.

-So if you are planning to visit Nepal, a trek to Everest Base Camp must be on the top of your list of things to do in Nepal.
+So if you are planning to visit Nepal, trekking to Everest Base Camp must be on the top of your list of things to do in Nepal.

 BEST TIME FOR EVEREST BASE CAMP TREK

 If you were wondering what the best time to trek Everest base camp is, you’d be happy to know what we are about to tell you.
 Mount Everest Base Camp trekking is one such activity that you can set off on at any time throughout the year.

 However, April, May, early June, October, and November are deemed the most favorable months and the best time to trek Everest Base Camp.
 During these months, the skies are clear, the days are sunny and bright, and the temperatures drop below freezing point, offering you the best trekking conditions and unobstructed views of the peak.

 The winds are serene and calm that allows trekkers to trek comfortably along the mountain, rising gradually amidst the snow and the ice glaciers.
 It is still a mountain, and even okay temperatures there require that you pack some warm clothes.

 Before you pack your bags and start off your trekking adventure, you need to know a few things related to your safety and security.
 Anyone who wishes to explore Everest Base Camp is examined thoroughly—including their prior health records to ensure that they don’t have a condition of the heart or other organs—before they are deemed fit for the Everest Base Camp short trek.